Plan your future with our Retirement Budget Calculator

 4. 4

-Enter the expected annual interest rate on your savings as a percentage, like 4%.
+Enter the expected annual interest rate your savings will earn, as a percentage.

 5. 5